Delighted to Report That Azeri Officials Read My Columns and Follow My Advice

-There are more than 700 names on the Azeri blacklist, including parliamentarians, businesspersons, journalists, entertainers, elected officials, and other celebrities.
+There are more than 700 names on the Azeri blacklist, including parliament members, businessmen, journalists, entertainers, elected officials and other celebrities.
 The latest visitor to Artsakh to be blacklisted is Anthony Bourdain, who is the host of a world famous CNN food show.
-Last week, he went to Armenia and Artsakh to do a TV program on the Armenian cuisine in both countries, and Azerbaijan immediately declared him persona non grata.
+Last week, he went to Armenia and Artsakh to do a TV program on the Armenian cuisine in both countries, and Azerbaijan immediately declared him persona non grata!

-- So far, there are only 700 names on the black list, whereas, over the years, several hundred thousand tourists have visited Artsakh from around the world.
-While the names of all visitors to Artsakh are not publicly known, certainly much more than 700 visitors have gone to Artsakh.
+1) So far, there are only 700 names on the black list, whereas, over the years, several hundred thousand tourists have visited Artsakh from around the world.
+While the names of all visitors to Artsakh are not publicly known, certainly much more than 700 visitors have gone to Artsakh!
 It appears that someone at Azerbaijan’s Foreign Ministry is sleeping on the job.

-- Very few of the blacklisted visitors have complained about not being able to visit Azerbaijan.
-On the contrary, many of them have expressed their pride that their names are on Azerbaijan’s blacklist.
-Even more shocking, several individuals, not seeing their names on the blacklist after visiting Artsakh, have asked that they be added to the blacklist because they consider being on that list a badge of honor.
+3) Very few of the blacklisted visitors have complained about not being able to visit Azerbaijan.
+On the contrary, many of them have expressed their pride that their names are on Azerbaijan’s black list.
+Even more shocking, several individuals, not seeing their names on the black list after visiting Artsakh, have asked that they be added to the black list because they consider being on that list a badge of honor!

 To make matters worse, in recent months Azerbaijan has requested that other countries extradite their citizens to Baku for having visited Artsakh.
 In one case, a journalist from Belarus was shamefully arrested and sent to Azerbaijan where he was jailed for several months!
 He was finally released after international pressure on Azerbaijan and condemnation by the European Council.

 This is an abuse of power and export of Azeri oppression and intimidation to third countries which must be ashamed for collaborating with a despotic Azeri regime!